IHE/ITI.PDQm/input/pagecontent/volume-1.md

 ## 1:38.1 PDQm Actors, and Transactions

 Figure 1:38.1-1 shows the actors directly involved in the Patient Demographics Query for Mobile Profile and the relevant transactions between them.
-Note that the actors in this profile are the same as the actors defined in the PDQ Profile (ITI TF-1: 8.1).
+Note that the actors in this profile are the same as the actors defined in the PDQ Profile [ITI TF-1: 8.1](https://profiles.ihe.net/ITI/TF/Volume1/ch-8.html#8.1).
 <div>
 {%include PDQm-Actor-Diagram.svg %}
 </div>